-Preliminary Inventory of the Residential Program Review Records, 1958 - 2002
+Preliminary Guide to the Residential Program Review Records, 1958 - 2002

 The Residential Program Review began in 1998 to focus on residential improvements for upperclass students at Duke University.
 This administrative group oversaw the building of a new dormitory, the West-Edens Link, on Duke's West Campus, and continues to be involved in improving residential life on campus.
 Types of materials in the collection include reports, architectural drawings, proposals, surveys, correspondence, and minutes.
 Major subjects include architecture, living and social space, fraternities and sororities, residential policy, and residential issues of concern on the campus, such as alcohol abuse.